-Any preventative measures will take into account the specific circumstances and requirements of the pupil concerned.
+Any preventative measures will take into account the specific circumstances and requirements of the pupil concerned e.g.

-Short, planned movement breaks for a pupil with SEND who finds it difficult to sit still for long

-Adjusting seating plans to allow a pupil with visual or hearing impairment to sit in sight of the teacher

-Adjusting uniform requirements for a pupil with sensory issues

-Training for staff in understanding conditions such as autism

-Use of separation spaces (sensory zones or nurture rooms) where pupils can regulate their emotions during a moment of sensory overload

-Adapting Sanctions for Pupils with SEND
+- Short, planned movement breaks for a pupil with SEND who finds it difficult to sit still for long - Adjusting seating plans to allow a pupil with visual or hearing impairment to sit in sight of the teacher - Training for staff in understanding conditions such as autism - Use of separation spaces (sensory zones or nurture rooms) where pupils can regulate their emotions during a moment of sensory overload - Individualised behaviour plans - Change of face or change of scene to support regulation. - Adapting Sanctions for Pupils with SEND